-In 2014 I was invited to become a Trustee of Grassroots Suicide Prevention, and I am now the vice chair.
-I also volunteer with Samaritans.
-And I chair the working group of a Time to Change project aimed at reducing the stigma of mental illness experienced within health services.
-You can read more about it here.
+I volunteer with Samaritans and help to run my local branch, Brighton, Hove and District Samaritans.
+Recently I chaired a Time to Change project aimed at reducing the stigma of mental illness experienced within health services – you can read more about it here.

-I have a mixed heritage background myself.
-As a nurse and a patient, I am indebted to immigrant people who have dedicated their clinical careers to helping people in countries than their own, including the UK.
-Since 2012, I was an extremely proud ambassador for the Mary Seacole Statue Appeal.
+I am indebted to immigrant people who have dedicated clinical careers to helping people in countries other than their own, including the UK.
 This is why.
-Mary’s statue was unveiled this summer as a symbol of strength in adversity, and courage to keep going trying despite setbacks.
-I am currently helping to set up the legacy charity, the Mary Seacole Trust, to inspire young people with Mary’s extraordinary story.
+Mary Seacole’s statue was unveiled in 2016 as a symbol of strength in adversity and of courage to keep going despite setbacks.
+I am now Vice Chair of the Mary Seacole Trust.
+Our aim is to inspire people through her extraordinary story.

-I have qualifications in adult and child nursing, and health visiting, a BA in Psychology and a Masters in Public Sector Management.
-I am trying to finish my memoir/how not to do it guide called Tales from a Recovering Chief Executive.
-I am also writing a novel.
+I have qualifications in adult nursing, child nursing, and health visiting, a BA in Psychology and a Masters in Public Sector Management.